StevenZhang0116/ScienceDirectWebCrawler/README.md

 The heatmap_create section is used to generate visual presentation of the total found results of different keywords combinations.
 The download_pdf section is used to download all pdfs relevant to this keyword combinations and store them into different folders.
+The database_create section is used to extract important information related to each article, including related keywords, DOI, authors, published date etc., and store them into the MySQL database.

+Notice that the codes in each folder are more or less duplicated to each other.
+That is for readers' convenience to treat them as seperate projects for future reference.